dzmitry-lahoda/lahoda-eth/overlays/taxation-customs.ec.europa.eu/what-vat_en.md

 SALES = GOODS and SERVICES

-Actor exports goods and servies outside of EU, pays zero VAT.
+Actor exports goods and services outside of EU, pays zero VAT.

 Imports are taxed by VAT.